panqiincs/notes/linux/tlpi.md

 The _fdopen()_ function is especially useful for descriptors referring to files other than regular files.
 E.g., sockets and pipes.

 When using the _stdio_ library functions in conjunction with I/O system calls to perform I/O on disk files, we must keep buffering issues in mind.

+## 14: FILE SYSTEMS

+### 14.1 Device Special Files (Devices)

+A device special file corresponds to a device on the system.
+Within the kernel, each device type has a corresponding device driver, which handles all I/O requests for the device.
+A _device driver_ is a unit of kernel code that implements a set of operations that (normally) correspond to input and output actions on an associated piece of hardware.
+The API provided by device drivers is fixed, and includes operations corresponding to the system calls _open()_, _close()_, _read()_, _write()_, _mmap()_, and _ioctl()_.
+The consistent interface allows for _universality of I/O_.

+Two types of devices:

+* _Character devices_ handle data on a charactor-by-character basis.
+E.g., terminals and keyboards.
+* _Block devices_ handle data a block at a time.
+E.g., disks and tapes.

+Device files appear within the file system, usually under the /dev directory.

+#### Device IDs

+Each device file has a _major ID number_ and a _minor ID number_.
+The major ID identifies the general class of device, and is used by the kernel to look up the appropriate driver for this type of device.
+The minor ID uniquely identifies a particular device within a general class.

+### 14.2 Disks and Partitions

+#### Disk drives

+Information on the disk surface is located on a set of concentric circles called _tracks_.
+Tracks themselves are devided into a number of _sectors_, each of which consists of a series of _physical_ blocks, typically 512 bytes in size, represents the smallest unit of information that the drive can read or write.

+Reading and writing information on the disk takes significant time.

+#### Disk partitons

+Each partition is treated by the kernel as a separate device residing under the /dev directory.

+A disk partition may hold any type of information, but usually contains one of the following:

+* a _file system_ holding regular files and directories.
+* a _data area_ accessed as a raw-mode device, some database management system use this techniqure.
+* _swap area_ used by the kernel for memory management.

+### 14.3 File Systems

+A file system is an organized collection of regular files and directories.
+Linux supports a wide range variety of file systems.

+#### The _ext2_ file system

+The use of _ext2_ has declined in favor of various journaling file systems.

+#### File-system structure

+The basic unit for allocating space in a file system is a _logical_ block, which is some multiple of contiguous physical blocks on the disk device on which the file systme resided.

+A file system contains the followint parts:

+* _Boot block_: This is always the first block in a file system.
+It is not used by the file system, rather, it contains information used to boot the operating system.
+Although only one boot block is needed by the operating system, all file systems have a boot block.
+* _Superblock_: This is a single block, immediately following the boot block, which contains parameter information about the file system, including:
+  -  the size of the i-node table;
+  -  the size of logical blocks in this file system; and
+  -  the size of the file system in logical blocks.
+Different file systems residing on the same physical device can be of different types and sizes, and have different parameter settings.
+* _I-node table_: Each file or directory in the file system has a unique entry in the i-node table.
+This entry records various information about the file.
+* _Data blocks_: The great majority of space in a file system is used for the block of data that form the file and directories residing in the file system.

+### 14.4 I-nodes

+A file system's i-node table contains one i-node for each file residing in the file system.
+I-nodes are identified numerically by the sequential location in the i-node table.
+The information maintained in an i-node includes: file type, owner, group, access permissions, three timestamps, number of hard links to the file, size of the file in bytes and pointer to the data blocks of the file.

+#### I-nodes and data block pointers in _ext2_

+To locate the file data blocks, the kernel maintains a set of pointers in the i-node.
+Under _ext2_, each i-node contains 15 pointers.
+The first 12 point to the location in the file system of the first 12 blocks of the file.
+The next pointer is a _pointer to a block of pointers_.
+The 14th pointer is a _double indirect pointer_, and the 15th pointer is a _triple-indirect pointer_.
+See more details in the book.

+### 14.5 The Virtual File Sytems (VFS)

+### 14.6 Journaling File Systems

+The limitation of _ext2_: after a system crash, a file-system consistency check must be performed on reboot in order to ensure the integrity of the file system, which requires a lot of time for a large file system.

+Journaling file systems eliminate the need for lengthy file-system consistency checks after a system crash.
+A journaling file system records metadata updates to a log file before actual file updates performed.
+This means that in the event of a system crash, the log file can be replayed to quickly restore the file system to a consistent state.

+### 14.7 Single Directory Hierarchy and Mount Points

+On Linux, as on other UNIX systems, all files from all file systems reside under a single directory tree.
+Other file systems are _mounted_ under the root direcoty and appear as subtrees within the overall hierarchy.

+The location at which a file system is mounted in the directory tree is called its mount point.

+### 14.8 Mounting and Unmounting File Systems

+Read this section when necessary, now skipped.

+### 14.9 Advanced Mount Features

+Read this section when necessary, now skipped.

+### 14.10 A Virtual Memory File System: _tmpfs_

+Linux supports the notion of _virtual file systems_ that reside in memory.
+Faster, since no disk access is involved.

+The most sophiscated one is the _tmpfs_ file system.
+It uses not only RAM, but also the swap area.

+### 14.11 Obtaining Information About a File System: _statvfs()_

+The _statvfs()_ and _fstatvfs()_ library funtions obtain information about a mounted file system.